 The role of the Disciplinary Committee is to consider cases deemed to be important, serious, complex and/or having significant impact on the Society or Society members.
-It comprises at least 10 members who are not members of the BLCS Council.
+It comprises at least 10 members who are not members of the Society's Council of Management.
 Members are appointed bi-annually by the Council of Management and a Committee Chairman nominated from within.

-Individual cases referred to the Disciplinary Committee are considered by at least three members, and these shall be appointed by the CEO.
+Individual cases referred to the Disciplinary Committee are considered by at least three members, and these shall be appointed by the Breed Secretary.
 One of these members is nominated as the Case Chairman.
 A quorum for any case meeting is three members.